Tawhide16/Shopify-Custom-Section/README.md

-# Shopify-Custom-Section
+# Shopify Custom Section

-# Custom-product-Section
+## 🛍 Custom Product Section

-## Product Size Selection → Auto Add to Cart Tabs-1
+### 📌 Product Size Selection → Auto Add to Cart

-When a user clicks on a product size inside the product tabs, the corresponding product variant is automatically added to the cart based on the selected size.
+When a user clicks on a product size inside the product tabs, the corresponding product variant is automatically added to the cart automatically.

 ### 🔗 Live Website
 👉 https://your-website-link-here.com